 Everyone knows it and it is hard not to like this gem.
 It is very literally about the experience and observation of a lady sitting and drinking a cup of coffee alone, watching life go on around her and examining the details.

-Interesting(?) note: This a cappella version of this song was the first encoded as an MP3.
+Interesting(?) note: An a cappella version of this song was the first encoded as an MP3.
 When he was developing the format Karlheinz Brandenburg used it for testing and tuning the algorithm.
 In his words: “I knew it would be nearly impossible to compress this warm a cappella voice”

 Coffee by Miguel